Data for Business

 DAI Consultancy approaches data monetization through a structured assessment that evaluates which data assets have commercial potential, what the addressable market looks like, and what governance and compliance requirements must be satisfied.
 We classify monetization opportunities into three categories: direct monetization (selling data products or insights to external parties), indirect monetization (using data to improve existing products, services, or operations), and embedded monetization (building data-driven features into customer-facing products that command premium pricing).

 The path to monetization begins with data readiness.
-Many organisations discover that their data is not yet 'monetization-grade' — it lacks the quality, documentation, and packaging required for external consumption or advanced internal use.
+Many organizations discover that their data is not yet 'monetization-grade' — it lacks the quality, documentation, and packaging required for external consumption or advanced internal use.
 Our engagements typically start with a data asset inventory, quality assessment, and value scoring exercise that identifies which datasets are closest to being monetizable and what remediation is needed to get them there.

 What's included